-How would you like to perform at 100 % for 100 years?
-If you enjoy running or Crossfit, would you want to stop because of an injury?
-If you enjoy cycling, tennis, golf or any other sport don’t you want to be able to participate in that sport with joy over the course of your entire lifetime?
-Of course you would.
+How would you like to perform at 100% for 100 years?
+If you enjoy running or CrossFit, would you want to stop because of an injury?
+If you enjoy cycling, tennis, golf, or any other sport don’t you want to be able to participate in that sport with joy over the course of your entire lifetime?
+Of course you do.

-We are learning through the longevity potential of today’s hundred-year-old people, that this is a possibility.
-Within just a few years a new running program called the 100 year dash was started and it attracts people who are 90 and 100+ years old running the 100-meter-dash.
-The most recent winner was Julia ‘Hurricane’ Hawkins who set a record completing the 100 year dash in 40.12 seconds.
+We are learning through the longevity potential of today’s hundred-year-old people that this is a possibility.
+Within just the last few years a new running program called the 100 Year Dash was started and it attracts people who are 90- and 100+-years-old running the 100-meter-dash.
+The most recent winner was Julia “Hurricane” Hawkins who set a record completing the 100 yard dash in 40.12 seconds.

 How you perform as you age will depend on how you take care of your body every day along the way.
 If you wait for a crisis or an injury to make your health a priority, then you have waited too long and will most likely suffer the consequences.